youkoutaku/youkoutaku.github.io/_posts/Control Theory/Model Predict Control/LQR/2024-10-07-LQR for tracking.md

 where $x_{[k]}\in\mathbb{R}^n,u_{[k]}\in\mathbb{R}^p$ are system state and input, $A_{[k]}\in\mathbb{R}^{n\times n}$, $B_{[k]}\in\mathbb{R}^{n\times p}$ are state matrices for system.

-The trajectory reference is as
+The tracking reference is as

 $$x^r_{[k+1]}=A_rx^r_{[k]}$$